Civil Rights Movement Archive

 The Civil Rights Movement Archive (CRMA) refers to both an online collection of materials about the American civil rights movement of the 1950s and 1960s (also known as the "Freedom Movement"), as well as the organization that created and maintains it.
 The collection provided by the CRMA includes materials from many parts of the civil rights movement, and "tells the history of the movement from the perspective of those who were there," an "up-from-below" and "inside-out" approach to history.

-The group behind the archive originally referred to themselves as the "Civil Rights Movement Veterans", but in 2020 changed their name to the "Civil Rights Movement Archive" and applied to be a 501(c)(3) non-profit organization.
+The group behind the archive originally referred to themselves as the "Civil Movement Veterans", but in 2020 changed their name to the "Civil Rights Movement Archive" and applied to be a 501(c)(3) non-profit organization.
 The organization now refers to itself as "CRMA" rather than "CRMVet". but the website can still can be found at "crmvet.org".
 Material from the CRMVet.org website has been cited in the past by The New York Times and other reputable publications.